JBrosDevelopment/Norma/README.md

 // Equation: 10 * 20 = 200
 ```

-We'll use `$` syntax to show there is a variable.
-The only function we'll have is `print`.
-We won't use parenthesis for the function either.
+It'll use `$` syntax to show there is a variable.
+The only function it'll have is `print`.
+It won't use parenthesis for the function either.

-Now That we have plan for out language, we'll start making the interpreter!
+Now that I have plans for our language, I'll start making the interpreter!

 # Interpreter

-There are 3 main steps of an interpreter,
+There are 3 main steps of an interpreter:

-- [Lexer](#lexer): The lexer converts the code into tokens that can be more easily read by the prgram.
+* [Lexer](#lexer): The lexer converts the code into tokens that can be more easily read by the program.

-- [Parser](#parser): The parser takes the tokens from the lexer and makes an Abstract Syntax Tree, or an AST.
-This will give a heirarchy to the code to tell the interpreter what needs to be computed first.
+* [Parser](#parser): The parser takes the tokens from the lexer and makes an Abstract Syntax Tree, or an AST.
+This will give a hierarchy to the code to tell the interpreter what needs to be computed first.

-- [Executor](#executor): This will execute the program line by line
+* [Executor](#executor): This will execute the program line by line.

 ## Lexer

-The first step of the parser is to split the code into many lines.
-We'll start by creating a few classes,
+The first step of the lexer is to split the code into many lines.
+We'll start by creating a few classes.

 ```csharp
 // Lexer.cs